 4. Think about what you’re grateful for

 Our thoughts determine our feelings, which determine our actions.
-Proactively thinking about what you’re grateful for creates positive energy, which is great for the immune system.
+Proactively thinking about what you’re grateful for helps you feel joy, gives you a reason to keep going, and creates positive energy that boosts the immune system.

-Write down one small thing you’re grateful for at certain moments throughout the day, e.g. when you put the kettle on to make a cup of tea.
-Writing down one thing you’re grateful for when you go to bed can help you sleep better too.
+Think of one small thing you’re grateful for at certain moments throughout the day, e.g. when you put the kettle on to make a cup of tea.
+Thinking of one thing you’re grateful for before you go to bed can help you sleep better too.

-I’ve found that meditating in bed before going to sleep, just for a few minutes, helps calm my thoughts and sets me up for a restful night.
+I’ve found that a micro-meditation in bed before going to sleep, just for a minute, can help calm your thoughts and sets you up for a restful night.

-The mantra can be something simple that comforts you, e.g. the thing that you’re grateful for or “Everything’s going to be ok.”
+The mantra can be something simple that comforts you, e.g. one thing that you’re grateful for or “Everything’s going to be ok”

 Read more about self-care and finding a new normal in a global pandemic here.